LukasCBossert/biblatex-archaeologie/README.md

 * `ctan`:  this will create a zip file which can be used to send to CTAN.
 * `uninstall`: will erase the locally installed files.

-### Development
+## Development

 This bundle is constantly updated.
 For hints, errors or suggestions use the GitHub repository [https://github.com/LukasCBossert/biblatex-archaeologie](https://github.com/LukasCBossert/biblatex-archaeologie).

 # Changelog

-All notable changes to this project will be documented in this file.
+All notable changes to this project will be documented in the README.md.
 This project **does not** adhere to [Semantic Versioning](http://semver.org/).
 The markdown syntax is inspired by the conventions proposed by [keepachangelog.com](http://keepachangelog.com/).
+\iffalse
 ## v2.3.8 (2018-09-25)

 ### *Fixed*